Differences Between Version 1.4.3 and Version 2.x

 Several changes have been made to HEC-FDA for Version 2.0.
 This page provides a comprehensive description of the study element changes and major improvements made to the HEC-FDA software for Version 2.0.
 This page focuses on the most important changes for the user.
-Take a look at the Version 2.0 Release Notes for detailed information on the latest changes to the computational procedures.
+Detailed information on changes to the computational methodology and the corresponding differences in results between versions can be found in the Version 2.0 Release Notes.

 Terminology Changes